Delaware 7 Day Notice to Cure or Quit

 Step 2 – Enter the rental property address.

-Step 4 – The landlord must sign and date.
+Step 4 – The landlord must sign and date the notice.

-Step 5 – Once the notice is delivered, the person who served the notice must attest to how and when it was delivered by completing the Record of Service section.
+Step 5 – After delivery, the person who served the notice must complete the Record of Service section stating how and when it was delivered.

 Please read our Terms of Use.
 AmericanLandlord.com is not a substitute for consulting with a legal professional specializing in landlord-tenant law.